alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 The decision is mixed with the execution.

+If you like Mark Seemann's phrase, this is close to an "impureim sandwich": the interesting business rule is trapped between effectful operations on both sides.

 That mixture is sometimes fine.
 But it has a cost: there is no callable unit that means only this:

 ```text